timurrrr/ft86/can_bus/gen2.md

 `0x 12 0E 00 0B 0E 42 6C 00` (moving slowly)

 ### CAN ID 0x143 (323)

+*This channel is not available on the DCM port.*

 Update frequency: 50 times per second.